Teak has long been used for outdoor furnishings for its durability and lovely buttery yellow color.

 This is a versatile oil that is not only made for teak but other dense wood like mahogany and rosewood.
 It also works well with both indoor and outdoor furniture.

-One can of Watco Teak Oil contains 32 ounces and covers about 170 square feet of a wood, and it takes about 8 hours to dry.
+One can of Watco Teak Oil contains 32 ounces and covers about 170 square feet of wood, and it takes about 8 hours to dry.

 What makes this one exceptional is it has combined moisture resistance and UV protection.